vGEMIA/LogiTycoon.com-Translations/README.md

 Those or my comments.
 They could help you with knowing what type of sentences, words are used in, etc. Please leave those comments there.

 ## How to save the edits?

+When everything is okay, press the "Propose File Change" button at the bottom of the page.

-To request your changes now in the master code, you'll need to create a pull request.
-Just click on the next site that showed Now your're done with editing and saving the file - you made a request to us that you want to change your edited lines in your language-pack.
+After this, request your changes in the master code, by creating a pull request.
+Just click on the "Create Pull Request" button on the next site that showed.

+Now your're done with editing and saving the file - you made a request to us that you want to change your edited lines in your language-pack.